Professor Arvinder S. Chawla held the position of Vice-Chancellor at RIMT University in Punjab.

 He has supervised 25 students for Ph.
 D. degrees, has 65 research papers, and articles published in reputed journals, and authored/edited 11 books.
 He has also been a member of professional societies and on the board of Directors of Priknit Retails limited and Forward Market Commission in India.
 He is a training consultant with many government and private organizations in India and had run MDPs for organizations Namely PSEB (now PSPCL), HSEB, NFL, Public sector banks in the areas of leadership, team building, Finance for non-finance executives.
 Known for his academic and administrative skills Prof. Chawla has walked through his 39 years of professional journey with a positive approach to facing challenges and has always carried people along towards both organizational and individual growth.

-Dr. Anirudha Bansod is currently working as Chief Executive Officer with Post Fiji in Fiji.
-Before this assignment, he was working in the pacific as Group Chief Executive Officer with State-Owned Enterprises.
-Currently, Dr. Bansod is a board director with Government tender Board, CVPL, India, GSB, MBA Advisory board.
+Dr. Anirudha Bansod has worked in the Pacific as Group Chief Executive Officer with State-Owned Enterprises.
+Currently, Dr. Bansod is a board director with Government Tender Board, CVPL, India, GSB, and MBA Advisory board.
 He is passionate about business growth, reforms in SOE, restructuring, and making loss-making organizations into profit with transformative change management strategies.
 He completed his master’s in Management from Massey University, New Zealand, and Ph.D. from Western Australia.
 He is passionate to make others successful in the business domain, especially in climbing the corporate ladder and startup ventures.

 Organisation Development, Strategy creation, and Implementation Change management, Capacity Building, HR, Operations, Finance; System & Processes development & Implementation, Policy; Reforms to SOEs, Governance, Transformation, Strategic alliances, Finance, Procurement, and Sourcing; 100 % Growth-oriented approach; Drastic Cost Reduction strategies Training, Teaching, Organisation Transformation, Relational Bonds with different stakeholders; Consistent performer with Passion to Succeed + High Drive, Experience in Private + Public + Academic Industries in 6 diverse culture countries.
 Visited 42 countries.